ibm-ecosystem-engineering/Watson-Speech/Speech To  Text/Speech-To-Text-Tutorial.md

 6. Create a local proxy to the cluster with kubectl proxy in a separate terminal

 `kubectl proxy`

 7. Expose the STT service endpoint using kubectl port forword `kubectl port-forward svc/install-1-stt-runtime 1080`

+ Now you can use the STT service into pyhton notebook using http://localhost:1080/

 8. Set the NAMESPACE and INSTALL_NAME environment variables.